Shippable/docs/sources/deploy/amazon-ecs.md

 jobs:
   - name: deploy-ecs-basic-deploy
     type: deploy
+    method: upgrade | replace | blueGreen
     steps:
       - IN: deploy-ecs-basic-manifest                  #required
         deployName: myApplication
       - IN: deploy-ecs-basic-cluster                         #required
-      - TASK: managed
-        deployMethod: upgrade | replace | blueGreen
 ```

 Some things to remember:

-- The name generated with the [default deployment strategy](/deploy/amazon-ecs-strategy/), **blue-green**, will include a suffix of build number.
-So the service name will be of format deployName-buildNumber.
+- The name generated with the [default deployment strategy](/deploy/amazon-ecs-strategy/), **blueGreen**, will include a suffix of build number.
+So the service name will be of the format deployName-buildNumber.

 - **upgrade** and **replace** deployments expect `deployName` to be present during the first deployment.
 The name of the first deployed service will be the name that will be used in subsequent deployments for upgrade/replace deploy methods.
 Hence, modifying the deployName will not take effect in a job for those types.